meilisearch/documentation/learn/advanced/asynchronous_operations.md

 - Updating index settings
 - Adding documents to an index
 - Updating documents in an index
+- Creating an index
+- Updating an index
+- Deleting an index
+- Updating index settings
+- Adding documents to an index
+- Updating documents in an index
 - Deleting documents from an index

 ## Understanding tasks